keesiemeijer/custom-post-type-cleanup/README.md

 Requires at least: 4.0
 Tested up to: 4.8

+This is the development repository for the WordPress plugin [Custom Post Type Cleanup](https://wordpress.org/plugins/custom-post-type-cleanup/)

 Custom post type posts are left in the database if a post type is no longer registered (in use).

 Plugins and themes can (without you knowing) use custom post types as a way to store data.
 These posts stay in the database forever if they're not cleaned up by the plugin/theme itself upon deletion.